 Since the September 2021 national rollout, Bright Futures Teaching School Hubs offer schools their golden package of support: delivering the fully funded Early Career Framework (ECF) to Early Career Teachers (ECTs) and providing the Appropriate Body (AB) service.

-Bright Futures Teaching School Hubs work in collaboration with Teach First (TF), where the delivery of the ECF has been rated Outstanding in all areas by Ofsted (report).
+Bright Futures Teaching School Hubs work in collaboration with Teach First (TF), where the delivery of the ECF has been rated Outstanding in all areas by Ofsted (2023 report / 2025 report).

 Ofsted commented on both ECT and mentor experiences: “ECTs receive expertly designed training that is calibrated exceptionally well to meet their needs… what mentors learn on their training programme is well attuned to what ECTs cover.
 The training enables mentors to reflect on the ECF and their own professional experiences to craft discussions with ECTs”.

-The ECF is fully funded so there are no costs for schools.
-The DfE provides funding for:
+The ECF is fully funded by the DfE so there are no costs for schools.

 The Early Career Framework (ECF) is a fully-funded, two-year package of structured training and guidance for Early Career Teachers (ECTs).
 The ECF is at the heart of the DfE’s teacher recruitment and retention strategy to transform the support teachers receive at the beginning of their careers.
 It is informed by the best available research and ensures there is dedicated time to focus on ECTs development.